-Finding Funds For Farmers
+Finding Funds For Farming

 The Maine Department of Agriculture's summer interns Robert Van Note and Jacqueline Lynch produced this revised publication to help you find financial resources for your farm and food business.
 This publication will provide you with most of the banks and grant programs available as of July, 2011.
 Not all private or philanthropic organizations are in this publication, and not all banks actually loan to farmers.